aces/sing-squashfs-support/build_data/README.md

 mk_sq_slice mynewfs.sqs /newroot /data/large/*
 ```

-Invoke `mk_sq_slice -h` to get an explanation of its options and arguments.
+Run `mk_sq_slice -h` to get an explanation of its options and arguments.

 ### b) When the total size is large